Nolabnoparty/Scripts-/Migration/vSphere to Proxmox/MIGRATION_GUIDE.md

 > **Purpose:** This document outlines the standardized workflow for migrating virtual machines from VMware vSphere to Proxmox VE, including the optimization of storage controllers for Windows guests.

-## Folder Tree: Create structure and add drivers
+## 📂 Folder Tree: Create Structure and Add Drivers
-C:\
+To ensure the migration scripts function correctly, you must set up the local directory structure on the target machine as defined below.
+The primary workspace should be located at `C:\Migration`.

+### 🏗️ Directory Hierarchy
+Copy the following structure to organize your scripts and driver binaries:

+C:\Migration
-└── Migration
+└── Migration/
-    ├── scripts/           # Place your automation and execution scripts here └── drivers/           # Repository for all required VirtIO and QEMU drivers ├── Balloon/       # Memory Ballooning drivers
+    ├── scripts/           # Automation and execution scripts └── drivers/           # Driver repository
+        ├── Balloon/       # Memory Ballooning drivers
         │   ├── 2k16/
         │   ├── 2k19/